 Certain changes to reading lists or citations create notifications that you can view on Leganto.
 When configured by your institution, these notifications are also sent to you by email.

-You can view notifications on the Notifications tab in the left sidebar.
 You can filter the notifications that appear on this page.

 If your institution has enabled sending notifications by email, you can disable this in the user settings menu.
 Select User Settings in the user menu.

 When you first log in to Leganto, a series of help screens appear, unless you or Ex Libris has disabled this.
 You can access these screens at any time by selecting Help in the user menu.

 Navigate the help screens using the top menu and sub-menu (the sub-menu is only available on the last page of the top menu).

 You can search the release notes by search key and by release.
 Note that if you select a different option in the first drop-down element (directly to the left of the search text box), you can also view new configuration features and big fixes that are relevant to librarians.

 You can define customized help pages for Leganto.
 To configure this, access the Help Pages mapping table at Configuration Menu > Leganto > Features > Help Pages.
 You can specify the customized URL by role and language.
 You can only add one language per role.
 Once configured, selecting Help takes the user to the defined URL according to the interface language.

 - Not all websites can be embedded in a second website.

 Linking Leganto to an External Citation Manager